sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-schedule/collect-metrics-with-checks.md

     parent: observe-schedule
 ---

-Sensu checks are **commands** (or scripts) that the Sensu agent executes that output data and produce an exit code to indicate a state.
+Sensu checks are commands (or scripts) that the Sensu agent executes that output data and produce an exit code to indicate a state.
 If you are unfamiliar with checks, read the [checks reference][1] for details and examples.
 You can also learn how to configure monitoring checks in [Monitor server resources][2].

 This guide demonstrates how to use a check to extract service metrics for an NGINX webserver, with output in [Nagios Performance Data][3] format.

+## Requirements

-To follow this guide, you’ll need to [install][13] the Sensu backend, have at least one Sensu agent running, and install and configure sensuctl.
+To follow this guide, [install][13] the Sensu backend, make sure at least one Sensu [agent][16] is running, and install and configure [sensuctl][17].

+Before you begin, add the [debug handler][10] to your Sensu instance.
+The check in this guide will use it to write metric events to a file for inspection.

 ## Configure a Sensu entity

-Every Sensu agent has a defined set of [subscriptions][8] that determine which checks the agent will execute.
+Every Sensu agent has a defined set of subscriptions that determine which checks the agent will execute.
 For an agent to execute a specific check, you must specify the same subscription in the agent configuration and the check definition.
 To run the NGINX webserver check, you'll need a Sensu entity with the subscription `webserver`.